Table of Contents

 ~ The mixed PCC is then flowed out for utilization.

 The prepared concrete is transported manually in an iron pan or mechanically through a wheelbarrow, buckets, or with the help of the pump.

 The media used in transportation depends upon the types and nature of the work.

 The placing of concrete means the process of depositing to concrete in its required place and position as fast as possible.

-To remove air bubbles or air voids and to make concrete more dense and compacted; the freshly placed concrete should be compacted with rollers, rod, and vibrators.
-This process is called compaction of concrete.
+To remove air bubbles or air voids and to make concrete more dense and compacted, the freshly placed concrete should be compacted with rollers, rods, and vibrators.
+This process is called the compaction of concrete.

-Wet curing by jute bags and clothes is done after 2 /3 hours of concrete laying.
+Wet curing by jute/gunny bags and clothes is done after 2 /3 hours of concrete laying.

 b.
 De-watering should be done before PCC work when the water table is high.

 c.
 Water should be added to the concrete according to the water-cement ratio.

 d.
 Shuttering used in the PCC work should have the same size and thickness.